Ardens has provided practices with a suite of searches to monitor childhood immunisation uptake and to identify patients to be recalled.

 The Ardens Childhood Immunisation Searches are based on the latest Public Health guidance and aligns with the COVER Programme.

 Locating the Childhood Immunisation Searches

-To locate the searches, access the Population Reporting module > Ardens Searches folder > 1.5 Ardens Immunisations Searches folder > Child imms recall and uptake folder:
+To locate the searches, access the Population Reporting module > Ardens Searches folder > 3.20 Vaccinations - Other > Childhood Immunisations (0-6y) folder.

 The Call/Recall searches for each cohort will follow the same structure.
 Below is an example of the Primary 8 week imms.

 The first search will identify the total number of eligible patients for the cohort.
 In this instance it will be children turning 8 weeks old.

 This is further broken down by those that have no record of the required immunisations given in the scheduled time frame, neither have they declined or contraindicated.
 These patients will need to be invited.